mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/generate.en.md

 After creating the initial configurations, you have two options to generate the report:

 * **Schedule an event**: This automates report creation by specifying its frequency.
-* **Manually Generate an Event**: You can create an on-demand report by defining the desired time interval.
+* **Manually generate an event**: You can create an on-demand report by defining the desired time interval.

 ### Schedule a report (Events)